CloudRail/cloudrail-si-ios-sdk/README.md

 ---
 ---

 With CloudRail, you can easily integrate external APIs into your application.
-CloudRail is an abstracted interface that takes several services and then gives a developer-friendly API that uses common functions between all providers.
+CloudRail provides abstracted interfaces that take several services and then exposes a developer-friendly API that uses common functions between all providers.
 This means that, for example, upload() works in exactly the same way for Dropbox as it does for Google Drive, OneDrive, and other Cloud Storage Services, and getEmail() works similarly the same way across all social networks.

 ## Current Interfaces:
 Interface | Included Services